akdsco/next/DOCUMENTATION.md

  - [Desktop](https://github.com/akdsco/todo-list-enchance/blob/master/audits/todolistme/todolistme_audit_desktop.pdf)
  - [Desktop Throttled -- 4G Slow Sim](https://github.com/akdsco/todo-list-enchance/blob/master/audits/todolistme/todolistme_audit_desktop_4g_slow.pdf)

+ TodoListMe is an application which allows user to:
+ - create and name separate lists of to-do's
+ - create and name categories
+ - drag and drop lists into specified categories
+ - add new to-do item to lists
+ - move to-do items to 'tomorrow' and 'later' sub category inside the list
+ - edit current to-do items
+ - clear completed items (delete)
+ - sort to-do's (alphabetically,random, top 3)
+ - sync and use to-do's across different devices (account facilities)
+ - show mobile specifc view
+ - revert recent changes

  Application performs well when run on high speed internet connection.
 However, the performance on slower speed connections suffers signigicantly, especially on mobile devices, where it only receives 44 score in performance.
 The other major low score is Accesibility, which is only 38 and that's across all four different audits.
 SEO and Best Practices are